- Practice Areas

 The AVMA recommends taking the following steps if you have been bitten by a dog and the bite breaks the skin.

 Even if a dog has its vaccinations up to date, do not assume you can skip medical care.
 It is a popular myth that dogs’ mouths are cleaner than humans’.
 Dogs have just as many, albeit different, microbes in their mouths as humans do.
 A bite that breaks the skin can cause a serious infection.
 Never take a dog bite lightly.
 Follow the steps above and seek immediate medical care.

 After seeking appropriate medical care, report the bite to San Diego County animal control authorities at the numbers above.
 The owner is obligated to do this, but you should, too.
 Do not assume the owner will report his or her own dog.

 Finally, after receiving the appropriate medical care and reporting the bite to authorities, consult with an experienced San Diego dog bite injury attorney.
 A bite that causes injuries, scars, and emotional trauma to you or your family may entitle you to significant compensation.
 But it is important to act quickly to preserve your legal rights by giving your attorney adequate time to research your potential claim.

 San Diego County suggests taking these measures to avoid becoming a victim of a dog bite:

 It’s not uncommon for people who own dogs to refuse to deal with those who have been injured in a reasonable manner.
 That’s because people love their dogs and do not want to admit that they can be violent.
 It may also mean that they do not want to face financial liability for damages inflicted by their dogs.
-If you face this difficult situation, you need the help of San Diego dog bite lawyers who have been standing up for the rights of those wrongfully harmed for more than a decade.
+If you face this difficult situation, you need the help of San Diego personal injury lawyers who have been standing up for the rights of those wrongfully harmed for more than a decade.
 Contact Gomez Trial Attorneys today to schedule a free initial consultation.

 ★ ★ ★ ★ ★